 - 1VerdictThe BMW X5 xDrive45e plug-in hybrid is a luxurious, comfortable and practical large SUV with plenty of electric driving range

 - 2Range, MPG, CO2 & chargingThe BMW X5 hybrid boasts an excellent electric driving range and good efficiency figures, but its big battery takes quite a while to charge

-- 6Practicality & boot space - currently readingThe BMW X5 hybrid has a smaller booth than the petrol and diesel, and a third row of seats isn't available, but it's still hugely spacious
+- 6Boot space, seating & practicality - currently readingThe BMW X5 hybrid has a smaller booth than the petrol and diesel, and a third row of seats isn't available, but it's still hugely spacious

 - 7Reliability & safety ratingThe BMW X5 hybrid has a strong crash safety rating, but long-term reliability is less certain